google/flax/docs/guides/use_checkpointing.md

 ---
+jupyter:
   jupytext:
-  formats: ipynb,md:myst
+    formats: ipynb,md
     text_representation:
       extension: .md
-    format_name: myst
+      format_name: markdown
-    format_version: 0.13
+      format_version: '1.3'
       jupytext_version: 1.13.8
   kernelspec:
     display_name: Python 3 (ipykernel)
     language: python
     name: python3
 ---

-# Checkpointing with `flax.training.checkpoints`
+# Save and load checkpoints

-In this guide, you will learn about [`flax.training.checkpoints`](https://flax.readthedocs.io/en/latest/api_reference/flax.training.html#module-flax.training.checkpoints)—a simplistic and generic checkpointing library built into Flax.
-With Flax Checkpoints, you can save and load model parameters, metadata, and a variety of Python data.
-In addition, it provides basic features for versioning, automatic bookkeeping of past checkpoints, and asynchronous saving to reduce training wait time.
+In this guide, you will learn about [`flax.training.checkpoints`](https://flax.readthedocs.io/en/latest/api_reference/flax.training.html#module-flax.training.checkpoints) — a simplistic and generic checkpointing library built into Flax.
+Flax allows you to save and load model parameters, metadata, and a variety of Python data using the library [Orbax](https://github.com/google/orbax), which provides a more customizable and flexible API for various array types and storage formats.
+In addition, Flax provides basic features for versioning, automatic bookkeeping of past checkpoints, and asynchronous saving to reduce training wait time.

+> **_Ongoing migration:_** In the foreseeable future, Flax's checkpointing functionality will gradually be migrated to Orbax.
+All existed features in the Flax API will continue to be supported, though the API will change.
+You are encouraged to try out the new API by creating an `orbax.Checkpointer` and pass it in your Flax API calls as arg `orbax_checkpointer`.
+You may use this page as the most up-to-date code examples to use Orbax-Flax checkpointing.

 This guide covers the following: